You’re deeply frustrated with your situation. Despite all the hype, you can’t seem to get any matches on Bumble.

-Rule number two: appeal to her emotions.
+- Appeal to her emotions.

 Writing a longer bio doesn’t mean you’re losing half your matches.
 Sometimes length is good (wink, wink, nudge, nudge).
 But good lengthy ‘about me’ texts are rare and, more importantly, tough to write.

-What’s more, a ten-page essay says, “I stuck so much energy into this.
+Plus, a ten-page essay says, “I stuck so much energy into this.
 I hope the girls will think I’m hilarious.”